PhilipVis/Verummeum/content/about.md

 +++

-The purpose of Verummeum is to provide you with interesting articles about software development, open source projects and gaming.
+The purpose of Verummeum is to provide you with interesting articles about software development, open-source projects and gaming.
 Most of these articles will have a focus on the Linux operating system.
 We hope you will enjoy our guides, reviews and opinion pieces about the latest developments in the software world.

 Verummeum wants to provide a platform for interesting discussions amongst you, our dear readers.
 For this purpose a comment section is available under each article.